junxit/us-congress-bills-110/bill.md

 >     - **(A)** there is no system of access to emergency medical services through the telephone number 911;
 >     - **(B)** there is no basic life-support system; or
 >     - **(C)** there is no advanced life-support system; and
->   - **(2)** the State submits to the Secretary a list of rural areas identified pursuant to subparagraph (A) or, if there are no such areas, a statement that there are no such areas.
+>   - **(2)** the State submits to the Secretary a list of rural areas identified pursuant to paragraph (1) or, if there are no such areas, a statement that there are no such areas.

 ## § 9.
 Restrictions on use of payments